Erick Castillo: Club career

 Born in Eloy Alfaro, Esmeraldas, Castillo joined Independiente del Valle's youth setup in 2011.
 After failing to make his breakthrough, he signed a contract with Norte América and subsequently signed for LDU Loja on loan.

 Castillo made his professional debut on 29 March 2013, starting in a 2–1 away loss against Emelec.
 His first goal came on 25 August, the opener in a 3–1 home win against Barcelona.

 On 7 January 2014 Castillo joined Barcelona, but was subsequently loaned to Olmedo for one year.
 He was converted into a left back during the campaign, as his side suffered relegation.

 Back to Barcelona, Castillo mainly featured as a substitute during his first two seasons.
 On 26 February 2017, he scored a brace in a 3–2 home win against El Nacional.

 International career

-On 5 September 2019 Castillo made his debut appearance for Ecuador against Peru, where he scored to only goal in a 1–0 win.
+On 5 September 2019 Castillo made his debut appearance for Ecuador against Peru, where he scored the only goal in a 1–0 win.